-The NCRP Leadership Council (known as the Policy Review Panel in the NCRP MoMU, which will be updated in the future) consists of two Board of Supervisors' appointees and alternates from each of the seven counties and three Tribal representatives and alternates selected by the North Coast Tribes according to the "Tribal Selection & Representation Process" as posted on the NCRP website with related Tribal nomination and voting documents.
+The NCRP Leadership Council consists of two Board of Supervisors' appointees and alternates from each of the seven counties and three Tribal representatives and alternates selected by the North Coast Tribes according to the "Tribal Selection & Representation Process" as posted on the NCRP website with related Tribal nomination and voting documents.
 The NCRP LC nominates and elects two Co-Chairs (one Tribal and one county) and two Vice-Chairs (one Tribal and one county) on an as-needed basis and each position is brought before the LC for reconsideration and appointment every two years.
 This group of Tribal and county appointees provides direction and ultimate oversight to the NCRP planning process.
 Decision-making is usually by consensus, with each member having one vote.
 When decisions cannot be reached by consensus, the majority opinion prevails.
 The